sohailshams/explore-copenhagen/README.md

 #### Hover Effect

 1. When a user hover over attractions list a new window appears that contains information about nearest hotel and restaurant.
-2. Hover effect hvr-pulse has been used in social media links.
+2. Hover effect hvr-wobble-bottom has been used in social media links.

 ## Wireframes
 - [Link to Wireframes](https://balsamiq.cloud/sisqdsv/pd59mcb/r2278)